ReStackor Home

 Viscosity effects

+High viscosity fluids increase the pressure drop through an orifice.
 Flow approaching an orifice along the centerline flows directly in, flow approaching from the side has to turn into the orifice throat.
-Turning of the side entrance flow bends the streamlines and creates velocity gradients across the flow.
-The velocity differences in these streamlines generate shear forces as the high velocity centerline flow tries to drag the lower velocity perimeter flow along with it.
+Turning of the flow entering from the side bends the streamlines and creates velocity gradients across the entrance flow.
+The stream line velocity differences generate shear forces as the high velocity centerline flow tries to drag the lower velocity perimeter flow along with it.
 While these forces are small it is these shear forces that create the differences in the flow resistance when you change from 5wt to higher viscosity 10wt oil.

 High oil viscosities increase shear losses in orifice entrance flows.

-The bending of the streamlines at the orifice entrance also creates a fluid dynamic flow restriction in the throat of the orifice entrance.
+Turning of the streamlines at the orifice entrance also creates a fluid dynamic flow restriction.
 The low velocity side entrance flow is still turning as it enters the orifice.
-This creates a restriction and an “effective” flow area that is smaller then the geometric area of the orifice.
+This gives the perimeter flow a lower axial velocity and an “effective” orifice throat flow area that is smaller then the geometric area of the orifice.
 The amount of restriction is dependant on the flow velocity, fluid momentum, entrance geometry and viscosity of the fluid.
-ReStackor calculations account for these effects using standard Reynolds number fluid dynamic relationships.
+ReStackor calculations account for these effects using Reynolds number relationships that describe the effective flow area and flow resistance as a function of fluid viscosity, flow velocity and the geometry of the orifice entrance.

 So does any of this really work?

-Real world data for real pressure drops through real suspension components are available at www.supercross-online.de.
-Example data from supercross-online for pressure drops through the bleed circuit are shown below in comparison to ReStackor pro calculations.
+The fluid dynamic relationships used in ReStackor have been tested against real world data for real pressure drops measured in real suspension hardware at www.supercross-online.de.
+Example supercross-online data for bleed circuit pressure drops is shown below in comparison to ReStackor pro calculations.
 ReStackor matches the supercross-online orifice flow data.
 The 30 L/min flow rate of this bleed circuit test data is equivalent to wheel speeds of 600 in/sec in an actual suspension system.
 The test data spans the range of low speed to high speed suspension operation and demonstrates that ReStackor calculations are capable of accurately modeling flows through the bleed circuit over the entire range of suspension speeds.
-This is very important as ReStackor references shim stack changes to the effects you feel through clicker adjustments.
+This data comparison has very important implications for suspension tuning as ReStackor uses clicker settings to relate changes in shim stack stiffness and help you setup your suspension in terms of clicker settings and the forces you can actually feel when you ride your bike.

 ReStackor orifice flow calculations accurately match dyno test data.